-In addition to creating novel ultrasonic products, Precision Acoustics has been asked to undertake design refinements of a number of pre-existing transducers.
+In addition to creating novel ultrasonic products, we also offer design refinements of a number of pre-existing transducers.

 This could range from a simple modification through to a comprehensive product review and re-design.
 It has often been the case that a detailed scientific understanding of ultrasonic transducers, combined with years of experience in hydrophone/transducer production can lead to significant product enhancements.
 A couple of simple case studies to illustrate our involvements are listed below.